ujuadimora-dev/FunTime-Quiz/README.md

 ![Play section](assets/doc/readme-images/play-quiz.png)

-* This section tells the user what type of quiz(in this  case general knowledge on Nature and science) is going to take so as to prepare his mind to be ready.
+* This section instruct the user what type of quiz(in this  case general knowledge on Nature and science) is going to take so as to prepare his mind to be ready.
  1. Its tell the user that is not going be to be easy.
 2. It also tell the user that is going to be FUN  and Educational.